 Skin Injuries: Rashes, open sores, and cuts should be healed first before you get into the water to reduce instances of infection and irritation.

 Benefiting from the Session Making the most of your soak will mean that you should check first if the hot tub is well-maintained.
 Regular cleaning and disinfection are a must, and there should be test kits available.
 You need to stay hydrated and drink plenty of water.
-Limit the time you’re spending in the tub for 15 minutes or less, especially if it’s the maximum temperature.
-Wash with soap and fresh water afterwards.
+Limit the time you’re spending in the tub to 15 minutes or less, especially if it’s the maximum temperature.
+Wash with soap and freshwater afterward.